-For fall 2018, the Developmental Math Program in the Academic Resource Center at Western Michigan University offers Supplemental Instruction (SI) in two developmental mathematics courses: Pre-algebra (Math 1090) and Algebra I (Math 1100).
+For spring 2019, the Academic Resource Center at Western Michigan University offers Supplemental Instruction (SI) in two developmental mathematics courses: Pre-algebra (Math 1090) and Algebra I (Math 1100).
 Supplemental instructors are students who sit in on one of the developmental classes and then offer review sessions to all students of this course.
 Since only students of a specific course come to this review session, attending a review session is a great way to network with peers from other sections of the same course.

-The SI leader for Pre-algebra (Math 1090) is Eric Helgemo and his hours are as follows:
+The SI leader for Pre-algebra (Math 1090) is Kadie Stockdale and her hours are as follows:

-The SI leader for Algebra I (Math 1100) is Kadie Stockdale.
-All of her sessions are in 3307 Rood Hall and her hours are as follows:
+The SI leader for Algebra I (Math 1100) is also Kadie Stockdale and her math 1100 hours are as follows:

 About Supplemental Instruction